-This show stopping Pressure Cooker Triple Chocolate Layered Cheesecake has something for everyone.
+Triple Chocolate Layered Cheesecake made in a pressure cooker will be the best Instant Pot cheesecake recipe you have ever made!
+There is something for everyone.
 A layer of milk chocolate cheesecake on top, a white chocolate cheesecake layer in the middle, and a dark chocolate layer on the bottom, all in a chocolate cookie crust.

 Have you ever noticed how particular people can be about their chocolate?
 Milk chocolate lovers gag when offered dark.
 Dark chocolate lovers have to buy anything and everything that claims it’s dark.
 White chocolate lovers think they love chocolate, not realizing that white chocolate is hardly chocolate.

 But everyone can at least agree on the fact that chocolate desserts will never disappoint in a crowd.
 Like never ever.

 Since get togethers are the name of the game for the next month (or every Sunday around my house) let’s make sure we make every chocolate lover out there happy and bring the milk, dark and white together in a harmonious creamy, dreamy cheesecake made by my favorite appliance (sorry oven), the electric pressure cooker.

 Making Triple Chocolate Layered Cheesecake in an Instant Pot

 An Instant Pot is one of the most popular brands of electric pressure cookers.
 They are easy to use and your Instant Pot can help you create this delicious Triple Chocolate Layered Cheesecake recipe!